hueeylow/power_automate/chopedesk.md

 <p>Employee can view current desk availability based on selected date and reserve an available workspace for their preferred date.</p>

 <b>i.
 Demo Flow</b>
-1. Select a booking date. </br>
+i.
+Select a booking date. </br>
-2. Desk availability is displayed on the right pane of the screen. </br>
+ii.
+Desk availability is displayed on the right pane of the screen. </br>
-3. Select an available desk. </br>
+iii.
+Select an available desk. </br>
-4. Submit the booking request. </br>
+iv.
+Submit the booking request. </br>

 Outcome: Notification on booking request is successfully created. </br></br>
 <b>ii.
 Desk Availability </b></br>